zedttxj/Image-Processing-Tool-with-Matlab/optional/PDilation-reversedPDilation.md

     {[    12 7 6 3 3]}    {[           5 1]}
     {[    12 8 6 3 3]}    {[           5 1]}
 ```
-We can clearly see that A = D. This may suggest that divide-and-conquer is applicable.
+**2nd fact:** We can clearly see that A = D. Combining with the 1st fact, this may suggest that divide-and-conquer is applicable.
 However, we are still not sure.